IP Pascal: The Z80 implementation

 The compiler started out in 1980 on Micropolis Disk Operating System, but was moved rapidly to CP/M running on the Z80.
 The original system was coded in Z80 assembly language, and output direct machine code for the Z80.
 It was a single-pass compiler without a linker, it included its system support library within the compiler, and relocated and output that into the generated code into the runnable disk file.

 After the compiler was operational, almost exactly at the new year of 1980, a companion assembler for the compiler was written, in Pascal, followed by a linker, in Z80 assembly language.
-This odd combination was due to a calculation that showed the linker tables would be a problem in the 64kb limited Z80, so the linker needed to be as small as possible.
+This odd combination was due to a calculation that showed the linker tables would be a problem in the 64 KB limited Z80, so the linker needed to be as small as possible.
 This was then used to move the compiler and linker Z80 source code off the Micropolis assembler (which was a linkerless assembler that created a single output binary) to the new assembler linker system.

 After this, the compiler was retooled to output to the linker format, and the support library moved into a separate file and linked in.

 In 1981, the compiler was extensively redone to add optimization, such as register allocation, Boolean to jump, dead code, constant folding, and other optimizations.
 This created a Pascal implementation that benchmarked better than any existing Z80 compilers, as well as most 8086 compilers.
-Unfortunately, at 46kb, it also was difficult to use, being able to compile only a few pages of source code before overflowing its tables (this was a common problem with most Pascal implementations on small address processors).
+Unfortunately, at 4 KB, it also was difficult to use, being able to compile only a few pages of source code before overflowing its tables (this was a common problem with most Pascal implementations on small address processors).
 The system was able to be used primarily because of the decision to create a compact linker allowed for large systems to be constructed from these small object files.